laklau/bow-child-sample/services.md

 ---
 layout: services
 title: "Bow-Child | Services"
-promo: Our services are the best!
+promo: "Our products & services are the best!"
 menu-name: "Services"
 ---